What are the LLM/LLaMa Guidelines and Ethos?

 The reason for this complete ban on naming is due to the 'floodgate' scenario.
 If a newbie sees a player name, regardless of whether the player is current or made up, they may think that it is ok to name their own players and we get a flood of player naming.
 The easiest way around this is to forbid any naming.

 Real life managers do not have use of a 'Player Search' button, so this feature of the FM games is not allowed in a LLM game.
 Instead using scouts is the method you use to discover players.
-It is not the only way, however - if you play a team where a player kicks ass, then scout him.
+It is not the only way, however - if you play a team and a player catches your eye, then scout him.

 Because most lower league teams do not have the finances to send scouts all over the world, the Scout Where You Can Tour (SWYCT) rule is generally taken as the best way to decide where you can send your scouts.
 At the beginning of the season you can send your players on a friendly tour.